impermeable/waterproof-vscode/CONTRIBUTING.md

 - When working on an issue, make sure that:
   - The issue is ready before starting.
-  - You are assigned to the issue and the issue is "In Progress".
+  - You are assigned to the issue and the issue is "In Progress" on the project board.
 - When submitting a PR:
   - Review your code as if you are the reviewer.
   - Include the text `fixes #<number of issue>`.
 This will automatically close the issue when the PR is merged.
   - Feel free to open a *draft* pull request just to get feedback.
   - Ask someone for review using the Github interface, if you are not fully done, communicate what you want feedback on.
-    - Ask for review again if you are done making changes
+    - Ask for review again if you are done making changes in response to a review.
-- When the issue is done (according to Definition of Done below), move the issue to "Completed" on the board.
+- When the issue is done (according to Definition of Done below), move the issue to "Completed" on the project board.

 Review guidelines:

 - Check out the code locally.
-- Test the feature according to the test instructions and review the automated tests.
+- Test the feature according to the test instructions and review the automated tests (or ask for them if missing).
-- Review the code for clarity issues, is the code easy to read?
+- Review the code for quality.
+In particularly, look at readability and maintainability of the code.
 - Check if the acceptation criteria have been fulfilled.

 Definition of done: